-When a single gas turbine is employed, the necessity of application of the emergency device to ensure ship propulsion shall be agreed with the Register in each case.
+When a single gas turbine is employed, the necessity of application of the emergency device to ensure ship propulsion shall be agreed with the Register regarding ship's structural features and purpose.

-8.1.4 When water supply to the air cooler is completely shut off, the gas turbine with air intercooling shall develop an output not less than 20 per cent of the design value.

-8.1.5 The gas turbine installation with a reversing device shall provide reversing from full ahead to full astern and vice versa (refer to 2.1.4, Part VII "Machinery Installations").
+- 8.1.4 When water supply to the air cooler is completely shut off, the gas turbine with air intercooling shall develop an output not less than 20 % of the design value. - 8.1.5 The gas turbine installation with a reversing device shall provide reversing from full ahead to full astern and vice versa (refer to 2.1.4, Part VII "Machinery Installations").